Scorching Ping Pong Girls: Manga

-Scorching Ping Pong Girls, written and illustrated by Yagura Asano, began its serialization in the 2013 11th issue of Shueisha's Jump SQ.19 on December 19, 2013.
+Scorching Ping Pong Girls, written and illustrated by Yagura Asano, began its serialization in Shueisha's Jump SQ.19 on December 19, 2013.
 After Jump SQ.19 ceased its publication on February 19, 2015, the series was switched to the Tonari no Young Jump online platform starting on May 15, 2015.
 The original run ended on February 1, 2019.
-Shueisha compiled its chapters into seven tankōbon volumes, published between March 4, 2015 and April 4, 2016.
-On February 24, 2023, a one-shot manga titled Scorching Idol Girls (灼熱のアイドル娘, Shakunetsu no Aidoru Musume) was released on Takeshobo's Storia website, which announced that the original manga would be returning for a second season titled Scorching Ping Pong Girls Reburn!!, which will begin serialization from April 28, 2023.
+Shueisha compiled its chapters into seven tankōbon volumes, published between March 4, 2015, and April 4, 2016.
+On February 24, 2023, a one-shot manga titled Scorching Idol Girls (灼熱のアイドル娘, Shakunetsu no Aidoru Musume) was released on Takeshobo's Storia website, which announced that the original manga would be returning for a second season titled Scorching Ping Pong Girls Reburn!!, which began serialization from April 28, 2023.